Julia Pearl Hughes: Hair Care-Vim Chemical Company

 By the time of her divorce, Dr. Julia P. H. Coleman had given up her drug store and with T. Thomas Fortune in March 1914 founded a weekly newspaper, the Washington Sun.

 While working on the newspaper, she had been experimenting with various other ways of making a living, and had developed another career as a hairdresser.
 Being an experienced chemist, she experimented with various concoctions designed to grow and straighten kinky hair and eradicate dandruff; she also developed shampoos, soaps, powders and lotions.

 In 1909, Dr. Coleman and her then-husband had formed the Columbia Chemical Company, whose purpose was to produce and market a hair preparation she called "Hair-Vim" specifically for African American women.
 The company was dissolved in September 1910.
 Then after returning to Washington, and with five dollars in her pocket, Dr. Coleman established the "Hair Care-Vim Chemical Company," with herself as "president and manager."
 The company was devoted to the production and sale of "a composition marketed as 'Hair-Vim'."
 She first set up shop at 643 Florida Avenue, N.W., and then moved the business to her stepmother's home at 1234 U Street, N.W. in Washington, D.C.

 Dr. Coleman's business venture was very successful.
 She was soon able to sell her newspaper venture and devote herself full-time to the production and sale of her hair lotions, soaps, face creams, "corn salves", and shampoos.
 In July 1916, she expanded the company's activities to nearby Baltimore, Maryland.

-Although running well behind such leaders in the field as Madame C. J. Walker and Annie Turnbo Malone, Dr. Coleman was able, by shrewd marketing, to keep Hair-Vim in business for almost thirty years.
+Although running behind leaders in the field such as Madame C. J. Walker and Annie Turnbo Malone, Dr. Coleman kept Hair-Vim in business for almost thirty years.
 She provided beauty parlors with free products and encouraged the owners of the shops to use them on their clients.
 She also emulated Madame Walker and Mrs. Malone in developing "Beauty culture" schools promoting the "Hair-Vim" way of doing hair.